 Approximately 2000 workers experience a work-related eye injury that requires medical attention each day in the United States.
 Of these injuries, one-third are treated in an emergency facility and more than 100 injuries result in the employee being off work for more than one day.

 The majority of eye injury incidents are the result of small particles or objects coming into contact with or rubbing against the eye.
+I don’t have health insurance.
+I suffer from rheumatoid arthritis and need to take some medicines regularly.
+I spend a lot of time looking for cheaper meds.
+Recently, I was lucky enough to come across .
+It offers drugs at low prices, but they are all certified and approved by the FDA.
+It’s great luck to find such a pharmacy, you know.
 Examples of items that could cause eye injuries in the workplace are metal shavings, wood particles, and chemicals.
 However, other eye injuries occur due to larger objects or due to workplace environmental factors such as radiation or welding flash.

 With looming hazards like the ones above, it is important for employees to follow a standard list of eye safety guidelines.
 All eye safety guidelines should mirror the same premise as the list below.

 - Ensure a safe work environment free of potential debris, and ensure all safety tools are in place.

 - Be aware of potential hazards and educate those within the work area, including guests, of potential hazards.